List of DC Comics characters: S: Splitshot

 Splitshot was a supervillain and member of the Superior Five.
 He was a sinister counterpart of White Feather of the Inferior Five.
 Together with his teammates, he was exiled on Cygnus 4019.

 Stalnoivolk

-Stalnoivolk (Стальнойволк or "Steel Wolf") is a character appearing in American comic books published by DC Comics.
+Stalnoivolk (Стальнойволк or "Steelwolf") is a character appearing in comic books published by DC Comics.
 The character first appeared in Firestorm the Nuclear Man #67 (January 1988) and was created by John Ostrander and Joe Brozowski.

 Ivan Illyich Gort is a Russian who underwent government experiments during World War II.
 He loyally serves the Soviet Union under the codename "Stalnoivolk" as a symbol of Russia's resistance to Nazi Germany.
 After the death of Joseph Stalin, he is exiled to Siberia for his participation in the purging of Ukraine.

 He is reactivated just before the Soviet Union dissolves by Major Zastrow, leader of the Red Shadows.
 Initially, he is tasked with eliminating Firestorm, which becomes a mission that he cannot complete.
 He also encounters the Suicide Squad more than once.